 Our module fees include access to study materials and all coursework submissions.
-However, you will be required to pay an additional fee directly to your local examination centre when sitting written examinations.

-The total fee payable to the University of London for 2020-2021 will be published on our website once confirmed.
+The total fee payable to the University of London for 2021-2022 will be published on our website once confirmed.
 On average, fees incur a five per cent yearly increase.
 For the latest information on programme fees, please visit: london.ac.uk/fees